Used e-bike value calculator

 Is private-sale value the same as trade-in value?

 No. Private-sale value estimates what another rider may pay directly.
-Trade-in value is lower because a dealer has inspection, service, payment, warranty, inventory, and margin risk.
+Trade-in value is lower because a dealer has inspection, service, payment, warranty, and inventory risk.

 What details make an e-bike estimate more accurate?